centerionware/vibercoder/CICD_GUIDE.md

-# VibeCode CI/CD Guide with GitHub Actions
+# AIDE CI/CD Guide with GitHub Actions

-This guide explains the automated build process for VibeCode, which is now **active** and uses GitHub Actions to compile the application for all target platforms automatically.
+This guide explains the automated build process for AIDE, which is now **active** and uses GitHub Actions to compile the application for all target platforms automatically.

 ## Active Workflow